KeenyJin/SOIA-DOD/README.md

 ## Training

+### YOLOv9

+You should finetune the pretrained YOLOv9 object detector to predict the next active objects.
+You can download the finetuned weights [here](https://drive.google.com/file/d/1nlGRP-zKhLWj_HK_gNkoULXcdC3phRA2/view?usp=drive_link).

+### SOIA-DOD

-To train SOIA-DOD on the Ego4D dataset, execute the following command:
+To train SOIA-DOD on the Ego4D dataset, first fill in the `img_path`, `anno_path`, and `yolo_checkpoint` in `configs/config.yaml`, and then execute the following command:

 Single GPU
 ```